citp/privacy-policy-historical/s/so/sof/softwaresuggest.com.md

-> *The following text is extracted and transformed from the softwaresuggest.com privacy policy that was archived on 2019-03-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190331213603id_/https%3A//www.softwaresuggest.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the softwaresuggest.com privacy policy that was archived on 2019-12-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20191231155418id_/https%3A//www.softwaresuggest.com/privacy) for the most accurate reproduction.*

-# Privacy Policy
+# SoftwareSuggest Privacy Policy

 **Background:**